 When the brick is very dirty, use a pressure washer, but only if the brick is unpainted.
-If mold, mildew or moss remains after the cleaning, make a solution of one cup white vinegar to one gallon warm water.
+If mold, mildew, or moss remains after the cleaning, make a solution of one cup of white vinegar to one-gallon warm water.

-Your options include oven cleaner for burnt material and boric acid, ammonia, naphtha soap and the most powerful cleaner, trisodium phosphate (TSP) for all other concerns.
-Avoid acidic solutions.
+Your options include oven cleaner for burnt material and boric acid, ammonia, naphtha soap, and the most powerful cleaner, trisodium phosphate (TSP), for all other concerns.
+Avoid acidic cleaning solutions.
 When cleaning brick, work in a well-ventilated area.
 Start small and gentle, then work your way up to harder scrubbing and more powerful solutions.

 Acrylic latex is often seen as better for exterior brick because it is highly resistant to mildew and moisture.
 Semi-gloss and gloss paint are good choices for interior and exterior brick.
 They reveal details and are easy to clean.
-When you’re done, your brick should look bright, crisp and solid.
+When you’re done, your brick should look bright, crisp, and solid.

 Ready to get started painting your brick?
+Hire Paintzen today!